 What’s worse is that many businesses can’t accurately account for marketing spend in any given year, because they borrow from other budgets (sales, operations, IT) without tracking back to specific activities.
 Without clear tracking of spend, and in the absence of an integrated strategy, there is essentially no way to measure ROI.

 This is why so many CEOs and CFOs recoil at the word “marketing”.
 It’s the big, black hole of spend.
 And in that state, marketing will always be the last area of the business prioritized, and the first area of the business to get cut.
 The ramifications of this cycle are deadly for any business intent on growth.

 For most small- to mid-sized businesses, the marketing program budget should be fairly simple and flexible.
-You’ll need room to adjust as you gather insights on what works best, and as your business cycles ebb and flow.
-When we work with customers to assemble a Marketing Traction Roadmap, a high level budget is a key part of the deliverable.
+You’ll need room to adjust as you gather insights on what works best and as your business cycles ebb and flow.
+When we work with customers to assemble a marketing roadmap, a high-level budget is a key part of the deliverable.
 The following template provides an example of the common categories we see in a B2B marketing plan.
 Every budget is unique based on the business model and industry, but most companies will leverage some aspect of these categories into their mix.

 3. Lack of Marketing Cadence

 I have yet to meet a CEO or head of Sales who doesn’t have a big vision for what is possible for business growth.
 But good ideas and the best of intentions are never going to move the needle, at least not consistently.
 One of the most effective ways to build marketing muscle is to get in the habit of iterative planning and execution.